microsoft/vscode-docs/docs/remote/containers.md

 ---
 # Developing inside a Container

-The **Visual Studio Code Remote - Containers extension** lets you use a [Docker container](https://docker.com) as a full-featured development environment.
+The **Visual Studio Code Remote - Containers** extension lets you use a [Docker container](https://docker.com) as a full-featured development environment.
 It allows you to open any folder inside (or mounted into) a container and take advantage of VS Code's full feature set.
 A `devcontainer.json` file in your project tells VS Code how to access (or create) a **development container** with a well defined tool and runtime stack.
 This container may be used to actually run an application or be focused exclusively on sandboxing tools, libraries, runtimes, or other utilities that need to be run against a codebase.

 Workspace files are mounted from the local file system or copied or cloned into the container.
 Extensions are installed and run inside the container where they have full access to the tools, platform, and file system.
 This means that you can seamlessly switch your entire development environment by just connecting to a different container.

 ![Container Architecture](images/containers/architecture-containers.png)

-The result is that VS Code can provide a **local-quality development experience** including full IntelliSense (completions), code navigation, and debugging, **regardless of where your code is hosted**.
+This lets VS Code provide a **local-quality development experience** — including full IntelliSense (completions), code navigation, and debugging — **regardless of where your code is hosted**.

 ## Getting started